blouyakis/Labs/merge_sort/README.md

 ### Discussion

 1. Given the pseudo code: is merge sort an [in-place algorithm]?
 Why or why not?

 Merge Sort is not an 'in-place' algorithm.
-In merge sort, we create a variable to store the temporary value as the memory allocation changes.
-We need to have a temporary value so we can modify the entire array.
-Once we finish modifying the array, we no longer need the temporary variable.
+In merge sort, we create a variable to store the temporary array as the memory allocation changes.
+We need to have a temporary array so we can modify the entire array.
+Once we finish modifying the array, we no longer need the temporary array.

 ## MergeSort